Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 When you walk down the hair aisle at your local drugstore or beauty store, you might think that just because you like a shade means that you should give it a go.
 As much as we advocate coloring your hair whatever shade you’d like, there are certain hues that will complement your skin tone better than others.
-So, take a few extra minutes and read the next slide to help find the best hair color for your skin tone.
+So, take a few extra minutes and read the next slide to help find the best hair color match for your undertone.

 Here’s the sitch: You walk down the hair aisle and there are boxes upon boxes of hair color to choose from.
 What do you do?
 While there are tons of trendy shades to consider, it’s always a good idea to take your undertone into consideration so that you end up with a flattering dye job.
 Flip your wrists to determine your undertone and follow our guide to complementary hair colors below.